Made to Stick, ch. 1 to 5 - Why some ideas take hold and others come unstuck

 - There are Four ways to weave credibility into our ideas:

-- The first is authorities, reliable sources that can back up our ideas.
+- Use authorities, reliable sources that can back up our ideas:

 - The first type of authority is an expert, the kind of person whose wall is covered in framed credentials.